Skip to main content.

 Documents

-The Student Government Constitution is a document which guides the processes of the Bard Student Government.
-It provides explanations of the responsibilities and roles of each Committee and its respective chair.
+The Student Government Constitution guides the processes of the Bard Student Government and provides explanations of the responsibilities and roles of each Committee and its respective chair.
+Click here to see the BSG Constitution.

-The Bylaws of the Student Government Constitution are additional ordinances which guide the procedures of the Bard Student Government.
+The Bylaws of the Student Government Constitution are additional ordinances that guide the procedures of the Bard Student Government.
+Click here to view the BSG Bylaws.

 Contacting BSG